SOC 101 — Introduction to Sociology (3)

 SOC 367 — Sociology of Aging (3)

 Exploration of aging as a biological, psychological, and sociological event.
-Emphasis on aging as a social problem and examination of problematic conditions such as health, ﬁnances, the transition into retirement, individual adaptation to aging, and the society’s current inconsistent responses to aging, including public and private maintenance programs.
-Cross-listed as GERO 267.
+Emphasis on aging as a social problem and examination of problematic conditions such as health, finances, the transition into retirement, individual adaptation to aging, and the society’s current inconsistent responses to aging.
+Prerequisites: SOC 101 or consent of the instructor.

 SOC 371 — Work and the Corporation (3)